Describing people and personalities

 Students select adjectives for themselves and a partner and have to justify their choices through discussion.

 In the same pairs as the previous activity, students will select three adjectives that best describe themselves and three that they feel strongly match their partner.
 Inform them that they will be asked to explain each choice.
 When finished, each student will discuss their selections, then hear what their partner has to say.
-After a student has listened to their partner's thoughts, ask them to comment on them.
-Do they agree?
-Are they surprised by any of them?
+After a student has listened to their partner's thoughts, ask them to comment on them:

 In the family